N.Y. Gov. Andrew Cuomo cites ‘possible flattening’ of coronavirus curve in recent days

 On Sunday, Mr. Cuomo had reported 594 new deaths — down from a previous increase of 630 deaths.

 Among New York’s nearly 20 million residents, there are now 130,689 positive cases, about a 7% increase from what Mr. Cuomo had reported a day earlier.
+There have been more than 300,000 tests.

+There are more than 338,900 coronavirus cases in the U.S. and more than 9,600 deaths in the country, according to a Johns Hopkins University tracker.
+It’s estimated that more than 17,700 people in the United States have recovered.

+Mr. Cuomo also said the number of new hospitalizations, the change in daily intensive care unit (ICU) admissions and the change in daily intubations are all down in recent days.

-He cautioned against proclaiming victory too early and said the crisis is not close to over.
+Still, he cautioned against proclaiming victory too early and said the crisis is not close to over.

-“This is an enemy that we have underestimated from day one,” Mr. Cuomo said.
+“This is an enemy that we have underestimated from day one,” he said.

+Mr. Cuomo said he was extending state school closures and a requirement that nonessential employees work from home through April 29.

-He said residents still have to practice social distancing rules, and that the maximum fine for non-compliance would be increased from $500 to $1,000.
+He said the maximum fine for noncompliance with social distancing rules would be increased from $500 to $1,000.

+“Now is not the time to be playing Frisbee with your friends in the park — it’s just not,” the governor said.
+“Now is not the time to go to a funeral with 200 people.”

+Mr. Cuomo also said he plans to ask President Trump to allow COVID-19 patients to be treated on the USNS Comfort, a hospital ship the federal government recently deployed to New York City.

 Sign up for Daily Newsletters